 Hearing your pet may have cancer is a shocking blow, leaving you overwhelmed and concerned about their future.
 Our team at Avets understands this difficult situation, and we are devoted to helping you navigate this frightening time as you try to ensure your pet receives the best possible care and outcome.
-Our oncology team is led by our oncology specialist, Dr. Anthony Calo, who has received extensive training in the field of veterinary oncology and who is practice-limited to medical oncology.
+Our oncology team is led by Dr. Anthony Calo, who has received extensive training in the field of veterinary oncology and who is practice-limited to medical oncology.

 Pet cancer diagnosis